rubygarage/nextjs6-graphql-client-tutorial/README.md

 yarn add jss
 ```

-JSS is a more powerful abstraction over CSS.
+JSS is a more powerful abstraction than CSS.
 It uses JavaScript as a language to describe styles in a declarative and maintainable way.
 It is a high performance JS to CSS compiler which works at runtime and server-side.

 #### Install react-jss: